deadlyvipers/dojo_rules/introduction.md

-This is my intro, checkout it out
+This is my intro, check it out.
+The path I am following is Ruby.